gittygoo/agricoin/README.md

 1. Clone the agricoin source code and cd into `agricoin`

         git clone --recursive https://github.com/Agricoin/agricoin.git
-        cd qtum
+        cd agricoin

-2. Build qtum-core:
+2. Build agricoin-core:

-    Configure and build the headless qtum binaries as well as the GUI (if Qt is found).
+    Configure and build the headless agricoin binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.